darktable-org/dtdocs/content/special-topics/program-invocation/darktable.md

 : Prevent darktable from initializing the OpenCL subsystem.
 Use this option if darktable crashes at startup due to a defective OpenCL implementation.

 `--configdir <config directory>`
 : Define the directory where darktable stores user-specific configuration.
-The default paths are listed in: [configuration directory](../../preferences-settings/config-folder.md)
+The default paths are listed on the [configuration directory](../../preferences-settings/config-directory.md) page.

 `--library <library file>`
 : darktable keeps image information in an sqlite database for fast access.
-The default location of that database file is file name `library.db` in the directory specified by `--configdir` or the default [configuration directory](../../preferences-settings/config-folder.md).
+The default location of that database file is file name `library.db` in the directory specified by `--configdir` or the default [configuration directory](../../preferences-settings/config-directory.md).
 Use this option to provide an alternative location (e.g. if you want to do some experiments without compromising your original `library.db`).
 If the database file does not exist, darktable creates it for you.
 You may also provide `:memory:` as the library file, in which case the database is kept in system memory -- all changes are discarded when darktable terminates.

 : Whenever darktable starts, it will lock the library to the current user.
 It does this by writing the current process identifier (PID) into a lock file `<library file>.lock` next to the library specified.
 If darktable finds an existing lock file for the library, it will terminate immediately.